-of ownership of a fixed asset to the lessee.
+A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee.
 The payments usually cover the full cost of the asset together with a return for the cost of finance.

-Financial Instrument Document (such as a cheque, draft, bond, share, bill of exchange, futures or options contract) that has a monetary value or evidences a legally enforceable (binding) agreement between two or more parties regarding a right to payment of money.

-Financial Instruments Adjustment Account

-The reserve records the accumulated difference between the financing costs included in the Comprehensive Income & Expenditure Account and the accumulated financing costs required in accordance with regulations to be charged to the

-General Fund Balance.
+h East Combined Authority Statement of Accounts 2021/22 Financial Instrument Document (such as a cheque, draft, bond, share, bill of exchange, futures or options contract) that has a monetary value or evidences a legally enforceable (binding) agreement between two or more parties regarding a right to payment of money.
+Financial Instruments Adjustment Account The reserve records the accumulated difference between the financing costs included in the Comprehensive Income & Expenditure Account and the accumulated financing costs required in accordance with regulations to be charged to the General Fund Balance.
 General Fund The total services of the Authority.
 Going Concern The concept that the Authority will remain in operational existence for the foreseeable future, in particular that the revenue accounts and balance sheet assume no intention to curtail significantly the scale of operations.
 Impairment A reduction in the value of a fixed asset below its carrying amount on the balance sheet resulting from causes such as obsolescence or physical damage.
 Intangible Assets An asset that is not physical in nature, e.g. software licences.
-Interest Cost For a defined benefit scheme, the expected increase during (Pensions) the period in the present value of the scheme liabilities because the benefits are one period closer to settlement.
-Investment Interest in land and buildings where construction work and Properties development has been completed and the asset is held for its investment potential, any rental income being negotiated at arms length.
+Interest Cost (Pensions) For a defined benefit scheme, the expected increase during the period in the present value of the scheme liabilities because the benefits are one period closer to settlement.
+Investment Properties Interest in land and buildings where construction work and development has been completed and the asset is held for its investment potential, any rental income being negotiated at arms length.
 Liabilities Any amounts owed to individuals or organisations which will have to be paid at some time in the future.
 Liquid Resources Current asset investments that are readily disposable by the Authority without disrupting its business and are either readily convertible to known amounts of cash at or close to the carrying amount, or traded in an active market.
 Materiality An item is material if its omission, non-disclosure or misstatement in the financial statements could be expected to lead to a distortion of the view given by the financial statements.

-Minimum Revenue An amount charged by the Authority to the Comprehensive Provision (MRP) Income & Expenditure Account, for debt redemption or for the discharge of other credit liabilities.
-Movement in The statement shows the movement in the year on the Reserves different reserves held by the Authority.
-Statement Net Book Value The amount at which fixed assets are included in the balance sheet being the historical cost or current value less the cumulative amounts provided for depreciation.
-Net Debt The Authority's borrowings less cash and liquid resources.
-Operating Leases Leases other than a finance lease.
+discharge of other credit liabilities.